Muktainagar

 Muktainagar (formerly Edlabad) is a town in Jalgaon district, Maharashtra, India.
 It is the administrative headquarter of its eponymous taluka.
 It is located in North Maharashtra region.

-It located near bank of Purna river and is highest populated town in Muktainagar taluka.
+It is located near the bank of Purna river and is the highest populated town in Muktainagar taluka.

 History

-During British rule, Muktainagar taluka was known as Edlabad petha and was part of East Khandesh district.
+During British rule, Muktainagar taluka was known as Edlabad petha and was part of the East Khandesh district.
 Around 1880, Muktainagar taluka was made part of Khandesh district's Bhusaval subdivision.
-Muktainagar taluk (then known as Edlabad mahal) was part of Bhusaval taluka.
+Muktainagar taluka (then known as Edlabad mahal) was part of Bhusaval taluka.